Part 5. Protein structure annotation settings

 Residues |

-| A |
+A |

-Mtap_PNP |
+1e-140 |

 pink |

-Determination of putative TM segments using PDBTM
+Mapping putative TM segments using PDBTM

-in local copy of the
+Upon request of this option, POLYVIEW-3D makes search in the local copy of the

 PDBTM

 database of putative trans-membrane segments.
-Depending on
+Specifically,

 BLAST.

-In the latter case, amino acid sequence used for query is
+Amino acid sequence used for query is

-derived from ATOM section
+derived from the ATOM section

 (E-value ≤ 0.001 AND